mkj/fridgyeast/README.md

 ## Brewing Fridge Controller

-This is a brewing fridge control program with an integrated web interface.
+This is a beer brewing fridge control program with an integrated web interface.

 ### Web Interface